 - Make sure the USB is enabled in BIOS and operating system.

-- Try to unhide the drive with Disk Management or a third-party tool.
+- Try to unhide the drive with Disk Management or third-party tool.

 USB Device Is Not Accessible

-I know how upset you will be when trying to enter the USB storage device on the computer, but fails (prompt says it needs formatting).
-In this case, you are not able to see any data saved in that USB device.
-And the system prompt may appear, asking you to format the drive for further use.
+I understand how upsetting it could be when you cannot enter the USB storage device on the computer (prompt says it needs formatting).
+In this case, you cannot see any data saved in that USB device.
+A system prompt may appear that asks you to format the drive for further use.

-In this case, I advise you to make use of the MiniTool Power Data Recovery to get back data in the inaccessible USB device firstly before you carry out any operations to try to fix.
+In this case, I advise you to make use of MiniTool Power Data Recovery to recover data in the inaccessible USB device at once before you attempt any other operations to fix the device.
 Then, you may format the USB device for further use.